Gruiten–Köln-Deutz railway

 The route is fully electrified.
-The last piece of single-track, the section between Köln-Mülheim station and Köln Messe/Deutz station (low level) is currently being duplicated.
+The last piece of single-track, the section between Köln-Mülheim station and Köln Messe/Deutz station (low level) was duplicated in 2009.

 History

 The route was built as a branch of the Dusseldorf–Elberfeld line by the Bergisch-Märkische Railway Company (BME) after its acquisition of the Dusseldorf-Elberfeld Railway Company.
 It would connect the BME's core network in the southern and central Ruhr with the railway node of Cologne, which was already served by the Rhenish Railway Company (RhE) and the Cologne-Minden Railway Company (CME).

 The BME began construction of its new line from the site of the current Gruiten station.
 Today the route separates from the line from Wuppertal nearly two kilometres earlier at Linden junction.
 The first section ran due south through Ohligs Wald (later Ohligs and Solingen-Ohlings, and now Solingen Hauptbahnhof) to Opladen and was opened on 25 September 1867.

 On 8 April 1868 the line was opened to Mülheim (Rhein) BME station just to the east of the existing Mülheim (Rhein) CME station in Wiener Platz.
 The line formerly ran straight through the centre of Mülheim on a route almost identical with the current course of line 4 of the Cologne Stadtbahn.

 The BME subsequently extended its track across the CME track and ran down the bank of the Rhine to a new terminus at Deutz BME station, north of Deutz CME station opened for passenger traffic on 1 February 1872.

 In 1909 the line in the Mülheim area was moved east because of the risk of flooding and lack of space in central Mülheim to a route running through the new Köln-Mülheim station, built on the site of the RHE's Mülheim (Rhein) station.